OpenEvalProject/evals/manuscripts/elife-97643/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/017zqws13 Division of Environmental Health Sciences, School of Public Health, University of Minnesota Minneapolis United States
+1. Division of Environmental Health Sciences, School of Public Health, University of Minnesota Minneapolis United States ([ROR:017zqws13](https://ror.org/017zqws13))
-2. https://ror.org/03pz1p187 Alberta Precision Laboratories, Alberta Public Health, Walter Mackenzie Health Sciences Centre Edmonton Canada
+2. Alberta Precision Laboratories, Alberta Public Health, Walter Mackenzie Health Sciences Centre Edmonton Canada ([ROR:03pz1p187](https://ror.org/03pz1p187))
-3. https://ror.org/0160cpw27 Department of Laboratory Medicine and Pathology, University of Alberta Edmonton Canada
+3. Department of Laboratory Medicine and Pathology, University of Alberta Edmonton Canada ([ROR:0160cpw27](https://ror.org/0160cpw27))
-4. https://ror.org/044j76961 Department of Biological Sciences, University of Lethbridge Lethbridge Canada
+4. Department of Biological Sciences, University of Lethbridge Lethbridge Canada ([ROR:044j76961](https://ror.org/044j76961))
-5. https://ror.org/03sgjjk97 Agriculture and Agri-Food Canada, Lethbridge Research and Development Centre Lethbridge Canada
+5. Agriculture and Agri-Food Canada, Lethbridge Research and Development Centre Lethbridge Canada ([ROR:03sgjjk97](https://ror.org/03sgjjk97))
-6. https://ror.org/00gmyvv50 Sections of Pediatric Emergency Medicine and Gastroenterology, Department of Pediatrics, Alberta Children’s Hospital and Alberta Children’s Hospital Research Institute, Cumming School of Medicine, University of Calgary Calgary Canada
+6. Sections of Pediatric Emergency Medicine and Gastroenterology, Department of Pediatrics, Alberta Children’s Hospital and Alberta Children’s Hospital Research Institute, Cumming School of Medicine, University of Calgary Calgary Canada ([ROR:00gmyvv50](https://ror.org/00gmyvv50))
-7. https://ror.org/00qxr8t08 National Center for Animal Diseases Lethbridge Laboratory, Canadian Food Inspection Agency Lethbridge County Canada
+7. National Center for Animal Diseases Lethbridge Laboratory, Canadian Food Inspection Agency Lethbridge County Canada ([ROR:00qxr8t08](https://ror.org/00qxr8t08))

 † Corresponding author

 ## Abstract

-Several areas of the world suffer a notably high incidence of Shiga toxin-producing Escherichia coli .
+Several areas of the world suffer a notably high incidence of Shiga toxin-producing Escherichia coli.
 To assess the impact of persistent cross-species transmission systems on the epidemiology of E. coli O157:H7 in Alberta, Canada, we sequenced and assembled E. coli O157:H7 isolates originating from collocated cattle and human populations, 2007–2015.
 We constructed a timed phylogeny using BEAST2 using a structured coalescent model.
 We then extended the tree with human isolates through 2019 to assess the long-term disease impact of locally persistent lineages.
 During 2007–2015, we estimated that 88.5% of human lineages arose from cattle lineages.
 We identified 11 persistent lineages local to Alberta, which were associated with 38.0% (95% CI 29.3%, 47.3%) of human isolates.
 During the later period, six locally persistent lineages continued to be associated with human illness, including 74.7% (95% CI 68.3%, 80.3%) of reported cases in 2018 and 2019.
 Our study identified multiple locally evolving lineages transmitted between cattle and humans persistently associated with E. coli O157:H7 illnesses for up to 13 y.
 Locally persistent lineages may be a principal cause of the high incidence of E. coli O157:H7 in locations such as Alberta and provide opportunities for focused control efforts.

 ## Introduction